 Lee Iacocca is the son of immigrants of Italian origin.
 He grew up in Allentown, Pennsylvania with his sister.

 The incredible part of Iacocca’s life story was he was able to work his way up from a student engineer to President of Ford Motor Company.
-I have also written articles on the life story of Muhammad Ali, Martin Luther King, Jr., Phil Knight, Malcolm X, Nelson Mandela and Mahatma Gandhi.
+I have also written articles on the successful individuals such as Kobe Bryant, Muhammad Ali, Martin Luther King, Jr., Phil Knight, Malcolm X, Nelson Mandela and Mahatma Gandhi.
 Feel free to read these as well.

 On July 13, 1978 he was fired at the age of 54 from Ford.
 His birthday was his last day at Ford.
 He later went to head Chrysler which was on the brink of bankruptcy.
 The recovery of Chrysler under the leadership of Iacocca is one that every business student should read.